ytmytm/geos-atari/README-Atari.md

 ## Quickstart

+Download GEOS.XEX from the Releases section.
+This file contains RAM disk image, GEOS Kernal, disk driver, input driver and loader for the whole thing.

 Run emulator and make sure to choose PAL system with at least 128K of RAM.
 Setup joystick in port 1.
 Load the GEOS.XEX file into emulator.

 First there will be a message about detected RAM disk.
 RAM disk contents are loaded first from the XEX file.